Key takeaways

 A well organized building maintenance checklist is the key to efficiency

-Not sure how to start creating a building maintenance checklist?
-Our guide will cover what a building maintenance checklist is, what belongs on your checklist, and five tips for creating a comprehensive checklist.
-Finally, we offer a free checklist template that you can use.
+Are you unsure how to start creating a building maintenance checklist?
+Our guide will cover what a building maintenance checklist is, what belongs on it, and five tips for creating a comprehensive one.
+Plus, we offer a free building maintenance checklist template that you can use.

 This post covers: